 The only other key thing you need to know is with fish you want to go by cooking times by how it looks rather than what is printed on the package as each fillet was a different size.

-For $9.99 for a one pound bag, this is pretty well priced.
+For $9.99 for a one-pound bag, this is pretty well priced.
+If you need a recipe idea then here is one for Five Ingredient Crispy Skin Branzino.

 Would I buy this again?
 Yes, I would buy Trader Joe's Branzino Fillets again.
 It made for a really solid and easy dinner.